-And it’s bizarre, because most of the Thai people, like 99.9% of them, have never met this king, have never had any personal connection with them at all, and yet they mourn more than they would some acquaintance they had that was pretty close.
+And it’s bizarre, because most of the Thai people, like 99.9% of them, have never met this king, have never had any personal connection with them at all, and yet they mourn more than they would their good friend, some acquaintance they had that was pretty close.
 Because if that person passes away, you might be really sad for a month, and every once in a while you think about them, but that’s it.

-So it’s bizarre because if people have no connection with this human being on mass – that’s just one example in the modern world.
+So it’s bizarre because if people have no connection with this human being en masse – that’s just one example in the modern world.
 It’s quite attenuated, because in the modern world, we have lots of other ways of doing this, of transferring the fear of death to a great person or a high-status person.
 But back in the day, before the modern world, it was just the kings and emperors.

 Why would we submit to this?
 It wasn’t just because we were forced to out of armies.
 In fact, if you think about this in terms of human history, how hard would it be to enforce taxation in China in the 1800s?
 How hard would that be?
 You know how big it is, of course.